usebruno/bruno/docs/vault/vault.md

 - `VAULT_ADDR` **[Required]** The URL where your Vault is located.
 Example: https://vault.domain
 - `VAULT_TOKEN_FILE_PATH` **[Required]** The path to your .vault-token file on your system.
 Example: /home/j.doe/.vault-token
 - `VAULT_PATH_PREFIX` [Optional] A path that will prefix all Vault paths.
 Example: /bruno/data/customers
+- `VAULT_PROXY` [Optional] A proxy to use when fetching data from Vault.
+Example: https://proxy.domain:3128

 ### Use Vault variables in Bruno